Farma's Jeremy Plumb Says Cannabis Will Change How We Farm Carrots and Oranges—and Maybe How We Prescribe Drugs

 So cannabis is like the moon missions—the amount of investment creates technologies useful elsewhere?

 Cannabis in a lesser sense, but maybe more urgent sense, will help us reenvision agriculture.
 It's not enough the criticize the old model, you have to demonstrate a new model that makes the old one obsolete.
 For the first time at Newcleus or others at the edge of this—we will offer an environment that's not in a textbook, not a set of good ideas that lies nowhere.
 We will use a hundredth of the water of a Klamath Basin farmer, use the most effective strategy on the planet to capture carbon out of the atmosphere.
-We're at this tiny fringe, but as we grown according to the scale of the economy surrounding cannabis, we take agriculture on this journey out of green revolution, away from harvest monocultures and pesticides… In the creation of best practices, LED lights, rainwater catchment, [cannabis farming] is reinventing agriculture after the green revolution.
+We're still a tiny fringe, but as the scale of economy surrounding cannabis grows, we take agriculture on this journey out of the green revolution, away from harvest monocultures and pesticides… In the creation of best practices, LED lights, rainwater catchment, [cannabis farming] is reinventing agriculture after the green revolution.

 Are there other arenas outside of agriculture?

-Another big subject is cannabis therapeutics—exploring some of the emerging technology allowing us to augment quality of life.
-We're able to bring chemistry and genomics into the equation to serve people into a specific fashion, working with seizure disorders, IBS, chronic pain, issues that occur if you're an oncology patient.
+Another big subject is cannabis therapeutics—exploring some of the emerging technology will allow us to more effectively augment people's quality of life.
+Bringing chemistry and genomics into the equation with research over time will make it possible to serve people in a more specific, targeted fashion and to work more effectively with seizure disorders, IBS, chronic pain, and all the issues that occur if you're an oncology patient, among many others.

 With ag-tech and cannabis therapeutics and the measures of that—it's interesting to look at the benefits, either to job creation or innovation.
 It'll become one of the largest businesses in Oregon.